-Significant variation in organ donations across all 4 UK countriesOctober 3rd, 2011 in Other /
+Significant variation in organ donations across all 4 UK countriesOctober 3, 2011 in Medicine & Health / Other

 There are significant variations in the number and type of organ donations made across all four UK countries, reveals research published online in BMJ Open.